Pleione (plant): Growth

 The sympodial growth habit of terrestrial Pleione orchids is unusual.
 They have relatively large, spongy, almost globular or ampulliform pseudobulbs, narrowed at the apex.
 Every pseudobulb is only active for one year and carries one or two pleated parallel-veined leaves, with a length of 15–30 cm.
 These drop off before winter.
 The pseudobulb stays dormant, till a new one starts to develop.
 This one produces new roots and a short pedicel.
 This pseudobulb remains active till the end of the bloom.
 Then the whole cycle starts all over again.

 The big, showy flowers originate from new shoots formed at the base of the pseudobulb.
 They are pink to purplish, white or yellow, while the fringed, tubular lip is often paler or white, with yellow, red or purple dots and stripes.
 The flowers of the mountain species start blooming in spring, while the new shoots develop.
-The flowers of the orchids, growing in warmer climates, bloom in autumn, when the leaves have dropped.
+The species growing in warmer climates bloom in autumn, when the leaves have dropped.

 They are very closely related to the genus Coelogyne and were once considered part of it.